umd-lhcb/lhcb-ntuples-gen/docs/physics/transverse_energy.md

     If there is overlap, use this candidate's $E_T$ as track $E_T$ if
     $E_{T_{cand}} > E_{T_{prev}}$.

-4. Repeat this process for all hadron candidates associated with the track.
+4. Repeat this process for all L0 hadron candidates.

 ```cpp
 // First get the CALO cells in the 3x3 cluster around the track projection